CSE232-MSU/CSE232/labs/lab01.md

 - Edit your code using your favorite editor, then save it (ensuring that the file has a ".cpp" suffix).
 - In your terminal, enter `g++ {your file's name}.cpp -std=c++17 -Wall`.
 - If there are errors (and there *will* be errors), read the messages and edit your code.
 Repeat until it compiles.
-- Once your code compiles, enter `a.out`/`a.exe` into the terminal to run the compiled executable, and observe the (hopefully correct) output for testing.
+- Once your code compiles, run the `a.out`/`a.exe` executable, and observe the (hopefully correct) output for testing.

 You repeat this process of edit-compile-run until you get the desired result.